massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo migrate command [command options]

 DESCRIPTION:
-   This is a command for migrating the database, so that you can run gitea admin user create before starting the server.
+   This is a command for migrating the database, so that you can run 'forgejo admin user create' before starting the server.

 COMMANDS:
    help, h  Shows a list of commands or help for one command